aws-samples/busy-engineers-encryption-sdk/docs/exercises/1-kms_encryption.rst

 Note that we don't need to provide the key ID to decrypt; decrypt will automatically determine which key to use based on the ciphertext.

+Now use the :ref:`Build tool commands` to deploy your updates.

 .. _Using the encryption context:

 Using the encryption context